NativeScript/functional-tests-core/README.md

 Features and Issues
 =======================
-All work-items (issues, features, questions) are handles in GitHub [repo] (https://github.com/NativeScript/functional-tests-core/issues) of the Functional Tests Core.
+All work-items (issues, features, questions) are handled in GitHub [repo] (https://github.com/NativeScript/functional-tests-core/issues) of the Functional Tests Core.

 Milestones
 =======================